SNAPSHOT-India stocks, rupee, swaps, call at close

 RUPEE:

-The Indian rupee INR=IN weakened 0.10% versus the U.S. dollar, and quoted at 82.8350 per dollar as Asian currencies fell on the prospect of the Federal Reserve hiking interest rates further and for longer.
+The Indian rupee INR=IN strengthened 0.21% versus the U.S. dollar, and quoted at 82.67 per dollar as a decline in the dollar index allowed risk assets to recover slightly.
 INR/

 GOVERNMENT BONDS: